Larry moved from Maryland to Tennessee in May 2010. In Maryland, he sang

 TAYLOR WILSON (Baritone I)

-TODD WILSON (Bass I)
+TODD WILSON (Bass II)

 SLOAN YARBOROUGH (Bass I)

 Sloan has spent most of his life here in the Nashville area involved in the arts as a chorus member, studio singer, professional actor, teacher and guitar player.
 He was the President and Student Conductor of the Auburn University Singers while at Auburn.
 In 2002, Sloan moved back to Nashville and joined the Hospital Corporation of America in early 2003.
 Sloan is passionate about teaching children and taught musical theater at Jan Williams School of Music and Theater in Brentwood for two years.
 He is also involved with the childrens drama program and music ministry at Christ Presbyterian Church.
 He is very active in the theater community and has appeared on stage in over 25 shows mostly at the Boiler Room Theater in Franklin.
 Sloan also serves as Rehearsal Director for the Nashville Choir.
 He enjoys golf, watching college football (War Eagle!), and hanging out with his nephew Dylan.
 He resides in Brentwood, Tennessee.
 Sloan was the President/Board Chair of Nashville Singers in 2012.
 He currently serves as Associate Director, Bass Section Leader, and on the Music Evaluation Committee.
-He received the coveted Member of the Year Award for 2012.
+He received the coveted Member of the Year Award for 2012 and 2015.